jonfk/jonfk.ca/content/blog/2025-05-11-neovim-config-explorations-issues.md

 Put together, that’s a lot of jumping around and context switching.

-## Experiments So Far
+## My Configs So Far

-This rabbit hole began when I decided it was time to **upgrade my own config** and figured I’d see what other distros were doing right.
-After a long stint on **kickstart.nvim**, I sampled LazyVim, LunarVim, NvChad, and friends.
+I have been using **kickstart.nvim** for a while now and this rabbit hole began when I decided it was time to **upgrade my own config** and figured I’d see what other distros were doing right.
+I tried out LazyVim, LunarVim, NvChad, and friends.

+### Kickstart

-* **Kickstart** – You read the entire config and own it.
+You read the entire config and own it.
 I still had blind spots (the `lspconfig` / Mason interactions), but I still felt like I knew my config and where to change something if I needed to.
+Because the expected use is to pull the config and start modifying it for your own use, I found upgrading your current kickstart config can get difficult.
+You have to handle merge conflicts, so of which can include major refactorings and outright changes to the plugins used by the config.
+This means that an upgrade is more than simply resolving merge conflicts to options, you might need to be ready to understand the config anew.

+This is why I found it easier to simply restart the config whenever I am upgrading kickstart.
+It's actually a pretty nice process since on every upgrade you understand neovim much more and can make deeper and more specific changes.

+### Full-featured distros

-* **Full-featured distros** – A bunch of Lua wires everything up, but these distros don't usually expect the average user to read through them.
+A bunch of Lua wires everything up, but these distros don't usually expect the average user to read through them.
 You’re *meant* to override their configs to customize them, yet finding the right lever is a scavenger hunt.
 (I will admit that only LazyVim got a real trial.
 I only played around a bit with LunarVim)

-Bottom line: distro exploration feels like spelunking without a headlamp.
+**Bottom line**: distro exploration feels like spelunking without a headlamp.

-{% callout(type="info") %}
+## Exploration Fatigue

+It might very well be a skill issue on my part but I find that exploring a config to find out keymaps, commands and other configured settings quite scattered and not straightforward at all.

 **Quick demo: find *where* a mapping is defined**

+I use this when I've spotted a mapping but don’t know which plugin or file created it.

 ```vim
 " Normal-mode maps that start with <leader>f